magiblot/tvision/README.md

     TTimerId TView::setTimer(uint timeoutMs, int periodMs = -1);
     void TView::killTimer(TTimerId id);
     ```
-    `setTimer` starts a timer that will first time out in `timeoutMs` milliseconds and then every `periodMs` millisecods.
+  `setTimer` starts a timer that will first time out in `timeoutMs` milliseconds and then every `periodMs` milliseconds.

     If `periodMs` is negative, the timer only times out a single time and is cleaned up automatically.
 Otherwise, it will keep timing out periodically until `killTimer` is invoked.